dustinkerstein/SpotifyTracker_playlistRotate/README.md

 1. Open a new browser tab and paste in the dev url (without `?callback`).
 You should be able to log in and control an existing Spotify device (ie. web player or iOS app)

 # Known Issues
+- Due to the relatively naive implementation of the playlist rotation logic, it currently requires shuffle to be enabled.
+Otherwise the playlists will always start with the first song in the playlist.
 - [Sonos playback broken](https://community.spotify.com/t5/Spotify-for-Developers/Sonos-speakers-not-showing-in-GET-player-devices/td-p/5175462)
 - There might be some funky behavior when using multiple remotes and hitting next / previous.
 Needs to be investigated at some point.
 - Related to the above, there's some business logic to define for how to handle next / previous clicks.
 Ie. should they stay within the current playlist, or should next (likely not previous) count towards the "uniqueSongCounter"?
 Currently, if you use the next / previous buttons in the custom app, it won't count those, but external next / previous events (ie. from your phone) do count towards "uniqueSongCounter".